brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 This works by following the established rules.
 The call operator of the closure object can also have an explicit object parameter, so in this example, `self` is the closure object.

 In San Diego, issues of implementability were raised.
 The proposal ends up being implementable.
-See [[#faq-rec-lambda-impl]] for details.
+See [the lambda FAQ entry](#faq-rec-lambda-impl) for details.

 Combine this with the new style of mixins allowing us to automatically deduce the most derived object, and you get the following example &mdash; a simple recursive lambda that counts the number of leaves in a tree.